Nuvoton-Israel/igps-npcm8xx/README.md

 File:
 	All: All FWs except Linux: KMT, TFT, bootblock, BL31, OpTee, uboot. (most common use case).
-	NO_TIP: for users have an Arbel chip without TIP (no security features) should use the NO_TIP programming scripts.
+	NO_TIP: Users who have an Arbel chip without TIP (no security features) should use the NO_TIP programming scripts.
 Security:
 	Basic (none-secure device)
 	Secure (locked device).
 Secure mode is backward compatible and recomended even for none secure devices.